rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

-Many functional languages that offer pattern matching encourage one to write in an "expression-oriented style", where the focus is always on the value returned by combining expressions and evaluating them, and side-effects are discouraged.
+Many functional languages that offer pattern matching encourage one to write in an "expression-oriented style", where the focus is always on the values returned by evaluating combinations of expressions, and side-effects are discouraged.
 This style contrasts with imperative languages, which encourage a statement-oriented style that focuses on sequences of commands executed solely for their side-effects.

+Rust excels in supporting both styles.

 Consider writing a function which maps a non-negative integer to a string rendering it as an ordinal ("1st", "2nd", "3rd", ...).